 Iron Mountain Trail Report

-Please note that every tracker varies in its recording details and although most blogs will say the trail is roughly 7-7.5 miles one-way with 6600-7200 ft elevation gain, this write-up is based on my tracker which comes in at 6.9 miles one-way and 6856 ft gross elevation gain
+Please note that every tracker varies in its recording details and although most blogs will say the trail is roughly 7-7.5 miles one-way with 6600-7200 ft elevation gain, this write-up to hike Iron Mountain via Heaton Flats is based on my tracker which comes in at 6.9 miles one-way and 6856 ft gross elevation gain

 The trailhead for Iron Mountain via Heaton Flats is the same as the Bridge to Nowhere Trail in the San Gabriel Mountains (East Fork Day Use Parking Area) and you need an adventure pass for parking (or your National Parks Pass works too).

-We started at 6:16 am in the dark and caught the sunrise on the trail.
-The trail starts on the wide, flat, East Fork Road for about half a mile before you take the Heaton Flats Trail on your right.
+We started our hike up Iron Mountain at 6:16 am in the dark and caught the sunrise on the trail.
+The trail to the Heaton Flat trail starts on the wide, flat, East Fork Road for about half a mile before you take the Heaton Flats Trail on your right.
 The Heaton Flats trail starts with an incline so we were able to un-layer all the way very quickly – it’s been a warm and dry December in LA.
-The first 1.2 miles on this trail climbs 989 ft before reaching the first open section which we arrived at 7:02 am (1.7 miles from the trailhead).
+The first 1.2 miles of the Heaton Flats Trail climbs 989 ft before reaching the first open section which we arrived at 7:02 am (1.7 miles from the trailhead).
 Now, you enter Sheep Mountain Wilderness.

 This is where the Iron Mountain Trail gets really grueling.
 There is still 3410 ft of elevation gain to climb in the next 2.59 miles!
 The trail is very steep, relentless with loose gravel and rocks, and has little shade… it’s the ultimate booty-blasting trail that keeps on giving.
 Once you get to the false summit, you’re less than 10 mins away!

-From the peak of Iron Mountain, you get 360° views with Mt.
+From the summit of Iron Mountain, you get 360° views with Mt.
 Baldy to the West, Rattlesnake Peak to the East, and the San Gabriel Mountains all in-between.

 The peak was very crowded but we were able to find a small spot to the side to ourselves.
 After enjoying the summit views, embrace yourself for the long and steep hike down…

-If I’m being honest, the terrain was better than I expected.
+If I’m being honest, the terrain was better than I expected – easy to follow with a clear path.
 Everyone says that you fall a lot of this trail so I was expecting it to be a lot worst, but I’d say only from the saddle and 2 miles after are the slipperiest parts – don’t get me wrong, it’s all super steep going downhill and killed my knees, but those two miles were really bad (I hiked down very slowly).

 Tips for hiking down to save your knees: